djpine/linfit/README.md

         matrix is calculated (provided `cov` = True) using sigmay assuming sigmay represents absolute undertainties.
     cov : bool, optional
-        If True, calculate and return the covarience matrix. residuals : bool, optional
+        If True, calculate and return the 2x2 covarience matrix of the fitting parameters.
+    chisq : bool, optional
+        If True, calculate and return redchisq.
+    residuals : bool, optional
-        If True, calculate and return redchisq and residuals.
+        If True, calculate and return residuals.

     Returns
     -------